 - 1) Major Assignments: There will be TWO major assignments due this semester.
-Descriptions of the major writing assignments are provided in the Appendix at the bottom of this document and will be discussed in class. - 2) Reflection Papers: You are required to complete FIVE one-page, single-spaced, and typed reflection papers.
+Descriptions of the major writing assignments are provided in the Appendix at the bottom of this document and will be discussed in class. - 2) Thought Essays: You are required to complete FIVE one-page, single-spaced, and typed thought essays.
 In these papers, you will synthesize the readings for that week by discussing how they relate to one another and to concepts and theories discussed in this class.
 You are required to use concepts and theories from the class to help explain your evaluations and analyses.
 You may relate the readings and class concepts back to events and happenings you are exposed to in the real world, to personal experiences, or to information you have learned in other classes.
-A description of this assignment is found on canvas.

-NOTE: You have to be in class to receive credit for the reflections.

-3) Discussion Leadership: You will be required to serve as the discussion leader for TWO different occasions throughout this semester.
+A description of this assignment is found on canvas. - 3) Discussion Leadership: You will be required to serve as the discussion leader for TWO different occasions throughout this semester.
 You will lead your discussion on the readings for that week.
-These discussions should be lively and last between 30 - 35 minutes.
-You will lead the discussion in a group of 3 - 5 students.
+These discussions should be lively and last between 30 35 minutes.
+You will lead the discussion in a group of 3 5 students.
 As a discussion leader, you will write a 1-2 paragraphs synthetizing the readings and highlighting the main arguments.
 On the same document, you will come up with a list of open-ended questions (5-6 questions to ask of your group) in order to help you lead a discussion.
+A description of the assignment is found on canvas.

 On a different page, you will also need to create a discussion activity to do with your group and provide a full description of that activity.
 The activity should help student discuss the issues from the readings.
 It is your job to keep the discussion going and your group members involved in the discussion.
 You will be graded based on your ability to concisely synthesize the materials, ask open-ended questions, and keep the discussion lively.
-Please note that what you write for your discussion leadership assignment does not count as your regular reflection papers.
+Please note that what you write for your discussion leadership assignment does not count as your regular thought essays.

 Also, note that a discussant does not dominate the conversation, but rather help students consider new perspectives and distinct ways of thinking about the subject matter.

 - 4) Class participation: Because this is a 3000-level class, a high level of individual participation is expected of each student.
 As you cannot participate if you are not in class, regular attendance is therefore vital to your overall success in this course.
-Please arrive on time having already completed the assigned reading, ready to engage in our discussion of the materials. - 5) Examinations: There are TWO examinations this semester.
+Please arrive on time having already completed the assigned reading, ready to engage in our discussion of the materials. - 5) Ouizzes and Exams: You are required to come to class prepared, having read the materials.
+You will take 9 quizzes over the course of the semester.
+I will only count your 8 highest scores.
+You should expect to take a quiz on a Monday or a Wednesday of each week.
+These are not pop-up quizzes since you know you should expect them every week we have materials to read.
+You cannot make up a quiz unless you have a valid excuse.

+You will take 2 exams this semester.
 Both exams will cover assigned readings and lectures.
-Early exams or make-up exams rarely will be given, and only to students who have unavoidable conflicts-that can be documented- with the exam time.
-The exams will consist of multiple-choice and short-answer questions.
+Early exams or make-up exams will rarely be given, and only to students who have unavoidable conflicts-that can be documented- with the exam time.
+The exams will consist of multiplechoice and short-answer questions.